Contact information

 • automated test case synthesis with enumerated or symbolic approximate techniques.

-• Diagnosis of Discrete Event Systems by means of Supervision Patterns
+• the diagnosis and prognosis (predictability) of Discrete Event Systems by means of Supervision Patterns

 Software